Adam-Collier/100-Days-Of-Code/log.md

 **Thoughts**: Didnt get a tonne of stuff done today, managed to get a few Kata's in here and there as well as the FreeCodeCamp challenges.
 Had a look at the Roman Numeral challenge which is my next problem to solve... looks interesting.

+### Day 16: January 18th, Wednesday

+**Todays progress**: Completed the Roman Numerals challenge on FreeCodeCamp and added some more images to Harry's portfolio site.

+**Thoughts**: Really struggled to find a starting point on the Roman Numeral challenge and it took a few attempts to understant what I should be doing and how to approach the problem.
+I am pleased with the result and when looking at other peoples code it is pretty neat and succinct.